-I did the Green Tour on my first trip to Cappadocia a few years ago which took us to Derinkuyu Underground City as there are a huge amounts of Underground Cities in this area, Ihlara Valley for a 4-5km trek, a typical Anatolian village where you have lunch by the river and see some Churches and then to one of the largest rock-cut monasteries in Cappadocia.
+I did the Green Tour on my first trip to Cappadocia a few years ago which took us to Derinkuyu Underground City as there are huge amounts of Underground Cities in this area, Ihlara Valley for a 4-5km trek, a typical Anatolian village where you have lunch by the river and see some Churches and then to one of the largest rock-cut monasteries in Cappadocia.

 Red Tour from Goreme

-Day 3 in Cappadocia
+3 Days in Cappadocia

-Salt Lake Day Tour from Goreme
+- Salt Lake Day Tour